venkataravuri/247.ai-assignment/README.md

 AI has become more ubiquitous in every software product including contact centers.
 As AI technology continues to develop, more and more contact centers are using AI to improve customer service.
 Unlike previous rule-based ML models, Generative AI has great capacity to solve the challenges of contact centers, both improving customer experience and increasing efficiency among human agents.

-The proposed solution takes advantage of Gen AI technology to improve contact center opertions through AI-enabled virtual assistants.
+The proposed solution takes advantage of Generative AI technology to improve contact center opertions through AI-enabled virtual assistants.
 The solution embraces LLM powered AI agents to augment the work of call center agents throuugh “task orchestration” to make contact center work more efficient.

 The LLM powered agents can control of the customer conversation, without having to transfer the interaction to a live agent, and the customer is able to complete their task with self-service without even being aware of the AI-agent collaboration happening.

+### Generative AI (LLM) Vs. Rule-based NLP/NLU

+Traditional NLU ML models takes user input in text format and extract structured data (intents and entities) which helps and assistant to understand what the caller wants.
+The NLU pipelines rely on hand-crafted rules or predefined response templates, which limit their conversational scope, adaptability, and ability to generate diverse responses.
+Rule-based chatbots can feel robotic sometimes.

+Large Language Models (LLMs) have potential use beyond text generation, summarization, and code generation.
+LLMs are exhibiting logical reasoning capabilbies, if prompted well they can recognize caller's intent and generate contextually appropriate responses, and adapt to user inputs.

+They can,
+- Deliver personalized experiences at scale.
+- Efficiently handling complex queries and context.
+- Adapts and learns through every interaction (context-aware).
+- Engages customers with human-like conversations
+- Pinpoints user intentions with precision

 Below diagram depicts critical subsystems and components in the solution,